Invariants and K-spectrums of local theta lifts: Natural filtrations and corresponding -modules

-Let $(G,G')$ be an irreducible Type I dual pair as in Table \ref{tab:sstabncp}.
-In this subsection, we do not assume that it is in stable range.
+Let $(G,G')$ be an irreducible type I dual pair as in Table \ref{tab:sstabncp}.
+We do not assume that it is in the stable range except in Lemma \ref{L3}.
 Let $\rho$ be an irreducible genuine $(\fgg,\wtK)$-module.
 Let $\rho^*$ denote its dual (contragredient) $(\fgg,\wtK)$-module and let $\rho' = \Theta(\rho) $ denote its full theta lift.
-For any module $\varrho$, denote its underlying space by $V_\varrho$.
+For any module $\varrho$, we denote its underlying space by $V_\varrho$.